 In other cases, eCommerce allows small businesses to make their products available for sale to customers at any time, and in some cases in different regions.
 For those businesses as well, downtime is a significant problem.

 This situation is making high availability (HA) hosting increasing popular for SMBs and agencies that rely on IT systems for operations, sales, or both.
-These companies cannot afford downtime, and fully redundant, high availability systems are the best way to avoid it.
+These companies cannot afford downtime, and fully redundant, high availability systems are the best way to defend against downtime.

 The Cost of Downtime

 The cost of downtime can be felt both concerning lost revenue and lost productivity for those with workloads and business processes running online.
 And this is often just the beginning of the cost.
 Every business process that depends on the online workloads is stuck waiting; in some cases, an entire company can grind to a halt.

 Reputational damage is also a real cost to many businesses experiencing downtime.
 This cost will be unique to each company and situation, and is challenging to quantify, but could include loss of current customers, loss of future customers, and even future marketing spend.
 Your customer base can lose faith in an application or eCommerce store with minimal downtime, and any potential new customers will have a negative first experience, likely moving on to a competitor.
 Every possible sale that results in a frustrated customer carries the risk of harm to the business’ reputation, whether through online reviews, comments in forums or chat groups, or word-of-mouth.